christian-simmen/draft-simmen-rpp-dns-data/draft-simmen-rpp-dns-data-00.md

 The TTL controls the caching behavior of DNS resource records (see Section 5 of {{RFC9499}}).
 Typically a default TTL is defined by the registry operator.
 In some use cases it is desirable for a client to change the TTL value.

-A client MAY assign "ttl" to the dns_controls of an RR set which is intended to be signed on the parent side.
-A server MAY ignore these values, e.g. for policy reasons.
+A client MAY assign "ttl" to the dns_controls of an RR set which is intended to be present in the parent sides DNS.
+A server MAY ignore these values e.g. for policy reasons.

 Example: